The first Republican debate's biggest highlights: GOP candidates face off in Milwaukee

 The debate, which is airing on Fox News, gives some of the lesser-known candidates a chance to break through and make their case before the largest audience of voters they have had to date.
 On the flip side, poor debate performances have doomed many candidates in the past before their campaigns have even gotten off the ground.

-To qualify for the debate, the Republican National Committee required that candidates reach at least 1% in multiple eligible polls, gather at least 40,000 donors and sign a pledge committing to support the ultimate GOP nominee.
+To qualify for the debate, candidates needed to reach at least 1% in multiple eligible polls, gather at least 40,000 donors and sign a pledge committing to support the ultimate GOP nominee.
 They were also required to vow not to participate in unsanctioned debates.

 We'll be adding highlights and notable moments from the debate below throughout the night.